-- "Administrator" means the Compensation Committee of the Board, unless otherwise designated by the Board. - "Award" means an award of Restricted Stock Units ("RSUs") that is granted under this Program and is subject to performance conditions. - "Determination Date" means the date determined by the Administrator to evaluate the achievement of each Goal, such date to be no later than January 14, 2025.
+• "Administrator" means the Compensation Committee of the Board, unless otherwise designated by the Board.

-- "Discretionary Leave of Absence" means a leave of absence other than a leave mandated by applicable law or specifically provided for under the Company's Employee Leave Policy, as in effect at the time of the leave. - "Earned Percentage" has the meaning set forth on Exhibit A attached hereto. - "Goal" has the meaning set forth on Exhibit A attached hereto. - "Grant Date" means the Initial Grant Date, and each other date that the Administrator specifies for the grant of an Award hereunder. - "Initial Grant Date" means the date that the Administrator approves the first set of Awards under this Program. - "Performance Period" means January 1, 2024 through December 31, 2024. - "Proration Multiplier" means: - for any Participant who commenced employment with a Participating Subsidiary after January 1, 2024: the ratio of (i) the number of calendar months the Participant will have been employed by the Participating Subsidiary as of December 31, 2024 (assuming the Participant continues to be employed through December 31, 2024), over (ii) 12. - o for any Participant who was employed by a Participating Subsidiary on January 1, 2024: 1.0. - o for any Participant who commenced employment with a Participating Subsidiary on or after December 1, 2024: 0. - "Specified Price" means the volume weighted average trading price of the Common Stock over the 20 consecutive trading days ending on January 26, 2024, which was \$6.02. - "Target Amount" for a Participant means the target amount established by the Administrator for such Participant or, if no target amount has been established by the Administrator for such Participant, 10% of the Participant's annualized base salary for salaried employees or annualized base wages for hourly employees, in either case effective as of the day immediately prior to the Grant Date (or, if the Award is approved via Unanimous Written consent, as of with a date selected to be as near as practicable prior to distribution of the Unanimous Written Consent for approval).
+- "Award" means an award of Restricted Stock Units ("RSUs") that is granted under this Program and is subject to performance conditions. - "Determination Date" means the date determined by the Administrator to evaluate the achievement of each Goal, such date to be no later than July 31, 2025. - "Earned Percentage" has the meaning set forth on Exhibit A attached hereto. - "Goal" has the meaning set forth on Exhibit A attached hereto. - "Grant Date" means the Initial Grant Date, and each other date that the Administrator specifies for the grant of an Award hereunder. - "Initial Grant Date" means the date that the Administrator approves the first set of Awards under this Program. - "Performance Period" means January 1, 2025 through June 30, 2025. - "Proration Multiplier" means: - o for any Participant who commenced employment with a Participating Subsidiary after January 1, 2025: the ratio of (i) the number of calendar months the Participant will have been employed by the Participating Subsidiary as of June 30, 2025 (assuming the Participant continues to be employed through June 30, 2025), over (ii) 6.1 - o for any Participant who was employed by a Participating Subsidiary on January 1, 2025: 1.0. - o for any Participant who commenced employment with a Participating Subsidiary on or after June 1, 2025: 0. - "Specified Price" means the volume weighted average trading price of the Common Stock over the 20 consecutive trading days ending on January 30, 2025, which was \$8.87. - "Target Amount" for a Participant means the target amount established by the Administrator for such Participant or, if no target amount has been established by the Administrator for such Participant, 5% of the Participant's annualized base salary for salaried employees or annualized base wages for hourly employees, in either case effective as of the day immediately prior to the Grant Date (or, if the Award is approved via Unanimous Written consent, as of with a date selected to be as near as practicable prior to distribution of the Unanimous Written Consent for approval).
 For hourly employees a Participant's annualized base wages will be calculated based on the Participant's expected annual hours multiplied by their hourly pay rate.
 If the expected number of hours is expressed as a range (i.e. 20-25 hours), the annualized base pay shall be calculated based upon the upper end of the stated range.
 For salaried employees, a Participant's annualized salary shall be as reflected in the Participant's most recent offer letter, compensation change letter, employment status change letter or other employment agreement.
 In no case will geographic differential pay, shift differential, bonus pay or any other non-base pay be considered in determining a Participant's annual base salary or wages.

-&lt;sup>1 For example, if an employee is hired on March 15, 2024, the Proration Multiplier will be 10/12.
+1 For example, if an employee is hired on March 15, 2025, the Proration Multiplier will be 4/6.